Sunak confronts Varadkar over Ireland’s decision to challenge UK’s Troubles law

 “The UK Government would continue to pursue answers to those questions which had been laid out by the Secretary of State (Chris Heaton-Harris), including with regard to the lack of criminal prosecutions in Ireland.”

-A spokeswoman for the Prime Minister denied that the conversation had been terse.
+A spokeswoman for the Prime Minister denied the conversation had been terse.

 She said the Conservative Party leader had been “reiterating the Government’s disappointment” that had previously been set out by Mr Heaton-Harris, the Northern Ireland Secretary.

-Mr Heaton-Harris wrote to Irish minister for foreign affairs Micheal Martin earlier this month questioning Ireland’s opposition to the Legacy Act.
+Mr Heaton-Harris wrote to Mr Martin earlier this month, questioning Ireland’s opposition to the Legacy Act.

-Aspects of the recently passed UK laws includes a limited form of immunity from prosecution for Troubles-related offences for those who co-operate with the new Independent Commission for Reconciliation and Information Recovery (ICRIR).
+Aspects of the recently passed UK law include a limited form of immunity from prosecution for Troubles-related offences for those who co-operate with the new Independent Commission for Reconciliation and Information Recovery (ICRIR).

 The Northern Ireland Troubles (Legacy and Reconciliation) Act 2023 will also halt future civil cases and legacy inquests.